-Auto Enrolment and Workplace Pensions –the facts
+Auto Enrolment and Workplace Pensions – the facts

 With much uncertainty over the future of state pensions, more and more employees are now relying on their employers to help them provide for their retirement.
-The Government’s workplace pension initiative was designed to help employees gain better financial security in their old age and makes it compulsory for employers of all sizes to offer a qualifying scheme to eligible workers.
+The Government’s auto enrolment and workplace pension initiative was designed to help employees gain better financial security in their old age and makes it compulsory for employers of all sizes to offer a qualifying scheme to eligible workers.